kusala9/mGpkg/docs/howarewedoingit.md

 * column names for projected attribution must be defined in the catalogue tables.
 In S-100 terms the definition stems from the feature catalogue defined for the relevant product specification.
 * Inline geometry column names are fixed as "geo"

+## Dataset Names
+* There's a column in each feature class/theme table called "dname".
+This is the name of the source dataset from which the features come.
+The names are all listed in the metadata.
+This allows, e.g. for multiple ENC cells to be included and for features to be included within a group1 theme (SKin Of The Earth) or an AtoN (Aids to Navigation) theme within the single package.

 ## Geometry and topology
 Two forms of geometric representation are allowed corresponding to those defined in IHO S-100.
 For inline geometry it is sufficient to use WKT representation equivalents of the geometry defined by S-100.
 For those product specifications supporting topology a separate column "topo" is defined in the feature (or theme) table. the topo column contains a comma separated list of individual topology elements and directions.
 The detail of each element is defined in the following section.